kubernetes-sigs/controller-runtime/TMP-LOGGING.md

 allKubernetesObjectsEverywhere)
 ```

-While it's possible to use higher log levels, it's reccomended that you
+While it's possible to use higher log levels, it's recommended that you
 stick with `V(1)` or V(0)` (which is equivalent to not specifying `V`),
 and then filter later based on key-value pairs or messages; different
 numbers tend to lose meaning easily over time, and you'll be left